 All documents other than annexes filed after filing the European patent application must be signed by the person responsible.
 The principles of Art.
-133 are that only the applicant or his representative may act in the European patent grant procedure.
+133 are that only the applicant or the appointed authorised representative may act in the European patent grant procedure (see A‑VIII, 1.6).
 Documents filed after filing the European patent application may therefore be effectively signed only by these persons.

-Form 1037 can be used for the subsequent filing, all at the same time, of items that relate to several applications, but without signature.
-Form 1037 is only an acknowledgment.
-Its use is particularly recommended for subsequent filing of documents already bearing the required signature (such as replies to communications or debit orders).
+EPO Form 1037 can be used for the subsequent filing, all at the same time, of items that relate to several applications, but without signature.
+EPO Form 1037 is only an acknowledgment.
+Its use is particularly recommended for subsequent filing of documents already bearing the required signature (such as replies to communications).

 If the signature is omitted on a document not falling within the meaning of A‑VIII, 3.2, the EPO must invite the party concerned to sign within a fixed time limit.
 This also applies if the document in question bears the signature of an unentitled person (e.g. the secretary of an authorised representative), a deficiency which for the purposes of the time limits under way is treated as equivalent to omission of the signature of an entitled person.
 If signed in due time, the document retains its original date of receipt; otherwise it is deemed not to have been received.
 Likewise, documents filed electronically must be signed by an entitled person, although they may be transmitted using a smart card issued to another person.
 See also A‑VIII, 3.2 below.